Leave No Trace = Enjoy the Outdoors Without Disrupting Nature

 Leave No Trace

+So why is it important to leave no trace?
 Exploring our world is a fun and exciting hobby that millions of people enjoy every day.
 Doing these simple steps can help keep nature clean and fun for future generations.
 You can also help keep animal and plant populations up to counteract the growing extinction of so many species.
 Enjoy the outdoors carefully and Mother Nature, and future generations, will thank you.